Hindu Religion is a dominant Eastern religion ranking third in the world. It is the oldest religion in the world.

 9. Saffron Flag.

-16 Samskaras in a Hindu’s Life: 16 Samskaras are the 16 rituals that are performed at particular stages of life.
-Nowadays so many rituals are not performed but some of them are still being followed.
+16 Samskaras in a Hindu’s Life: 16 Samskaras are the 16 rituals performed at particular life stages.
+Nowadays, so many rituals are not performed, but some of them are still being followed.

 1. Garbhadhana: First Samskara to be done immediately after the marriage.